 Youth Climate Report contributes to increasing global understanding of climate change impacts, adaptation and mitigation.

 Through crowdsourced film reports by youth, we contribute to bridging the gap between science and policy on climate change.
 (In its 2011 UNEP Foresight Process which detailed 21 emerging environmental issues for the 21st Century, UNEP identified the science/policy divide as the 3rd most important of the cross-cutting issues and 4th most important issue overall).

-John Kelly is the CEO and self-declared Emperor Penguin of Neko Harbour Entertainment Inc. John began his career as a lawyer in the banking group of a large Toronto firm.
+John Kelly is an advisor.
+John began his career as a lawyer in the banking group of a large Toronto firm.
 For the last several years, he has provided executive producer and financing consulting services to film and television producers, culminating most recently in a feature film he co-produced being invited to the 2008 Sundance Festival.

 John studied the business of film production with legendary US indie distributor and producer Ira Deutchman at Columbia University’s Columbia Business School in New York City.
 Together with Mark Terry, he is the producer of the documentary The Polar Explorer.